hieunc229/clientdb.js/README.md

 ## 4. Tests

 _Note: I found current test libraries are tedious to setup.
-So I wrote a pretty simple and straight forward in-browser test.
-Async tests are supported but will not be calculated in the final result (at the bottom).
-It might not suitable for large scale project_
+So I wrote a pretty simple and straight forward in-browser test class.
+Async tests are supported but will not be calculated in the final result at the bottom.
+(Test class might not suitable for large scale project)_

 ### Install dependencies